Peace in Our Time (Eddie Money song)

-"Peace in Our Time" is a song written by English songwriters Andy Hill and Peter Sinfield, first recorded by American actress Jennifer Holliday for the 1988 Summer Olympics album One Moment in Time.
+"Peace in Our Time" is a song written by English songwriters Andy Hill and Peter Sinfield, first recorded by American singer and actress Jennifer Holliday for the 1988 Summer Olympics album One Moment in Time.
 The song was later covered by American rock singer Eddie Money and English singer Cliff Richard.

 Eddie Money version

 Eddie Money released his version as a single in 1989 and included it on his album Greatest Hits: The Sound of Money.
 The single debuted on the US Billboard Hot 100 chart on 2 December 1989, and reached a peak of number 11.
 It also reached number two on the Billboard Album Rock Tracks chart and number 34 on the Billboard Adult Contemporary chart.
 In Canada, "Peace in Our Time" reached number three.